astyd256/runtime2.0/readme.md

 This action require enabled watcher.

-Show objects statistics for all server objects or accumulated from the last snapshort.
+Show objects statistics for all server objects or accumulated from the last snapshot.

 Action: